dotspencer/diff-text-feedback/README.md

 ## How to Submit Feedback

 ### 1. Report a Bug
-If you find a bug on difftext.com, please create a [new issue](https://github.com/dotspencer/diff-text-feedback/issues/new) and include:
+If you find a bug on difftext.com, please create a [new issue](https://github.com/dotspencer/diff-text-feedback/issues/new) with the **`bug`** label and include:
 - A clear description of the bug.
 - Steps to reproduce the issue.
 - Screenshots (if applicable).
 - Your browser and OS version.

 ### 2. Request a Feature
-To request a feature, you can also create a [new issue](https://github.com/dotspencer/diff-text-feedback/issues/new) and provide:
+To request a feature, create a [new issue](https://github.com/dotspencer/diff-text-feedback/issues/new) with the **`feature request`** label and provide:
 - A description of the feature you would like to see.
 - Any additional context or use case that would be helpful.

 ## How to Stay Updated
 To stay updated on the progress of your submissions or other updates, feel free to:
 - Subscribe to issue notifications.
-- Watch the repo for future updates.
+- Watch the repository for future updates.

 ## Contribution
 At the moment, this repository is primarily for tracking feedback.
 If you're interested in contributing code, please contact us first by creating an issue for discussion.